billb2050/toHerc/README.md

 The command is then **automatically placed in your clipboard** ready to be pasted into the Hercules console.

-This program assmues that your virtual tapes (AWSTAPE) are stored in the 'tapes' subdirectory of tk4-.
+This program assumes that your virtual tapes (AWSTAPE) are stored in the 'tapes' subdirectory of tk4-.
 But if you store them elsewhere if you just comment out that line.

 Obviously using *command completion* can help in entering filenames.